dialex/GoogleEarthTypewriter/readme.md

 * Albuquerque Figueira: for helping me with Google Maps API

 ##License
-*Google Earth Typewriter  Copyright (C) 2013  Diogo Nunes* *This program is free software under the terms of the GNU General Public License version 3 and it comes with ABSOLUTELY NO WARRANTY.*
+*Google Earth Typewriter  Copyright (C) 2013  Diogo Nunes.
+This program is free software under the terms of the GNU General Public License version 3 and it comes with ABSOLUTELY NO WARRANTY.*